elixir-cloud-aai/Cloud-Storage-Handler/README.md

 ### Prerequisites

-This flask application requires a running instance of [MinIO](https://min.io/download).
+This Flask application requires a running instance of [MinIO](https://min.io/download).

 Run the MinIO instance by executing the following command in the location where